We have listed the five most common SEO mistakes made by businesses.

 See below 5 of the most common SEO mistakes and how you can fix them.

 Choosing the wrong keywords is the most popular among the SEO mistakes

 SEO starts with keyword research.
 When choosing which keywords to use, study the activity of your competitors.
 Perform a detailed competitor SEO analysis.
 Make sure you think like a customer.
 Take natural language choices into account when choosing your keywords, but rather than merely selecting words that a customer might use, use your website to address the customer’s intent.
 Don’t run after the most popular keywords.
 Instead, start from long-tail keywords.
 Long-tail keywords have a slightly lower search volume, but they are much easier to compete for, especially for new websites.

 Expecting quick & fast ranking results

 Your SEO strategy success will not be visible for at least 6 to 12 months.
-Abandoning your efforts too soon can leave you without the results you are hoping.
+Abandoning your efforts too soon can leave you without the results you are hoping for.
 Create a sustainable strategy that you can measure over time.
 You might see a few KPIs improve in the first 3-6 months, but your efforts’ significant impact will reveal after six months.

 Failing to optimize for local search